The DeanBeat: A Big Bang week for the metaverse

 Brands and the metaverse

 On a smaller scale, Roblox also did something important.
-It cut a deal with Hasbro’s Nerf brand this week, where some brand new blasters will come out on Roblox.
+It cut a deal with Hasbro’s Nerf brand this week, where some new blasters will come to the game.
 Roblox doesn’t make the blasters itself.
 Rather, it picks some talented developers to make them, so that it stays true to its user-generated content mantra.
-But the fact that Roblox and partner with a company like Hasbro shows the brands have confidence in Roblox, as it has demonstrated in deals with Warner Bros.
+That Roblox can partner with a company like Hasbro shows the brands have confidence in Roblox, as it has demonstrated in deals with Warner Bros.

 Usually, user-generated content and brands don’t mix.
 The users copy the copyrighted brands, and the brands have to take some legal action.
 But Roblox invests a lot in digital safety and it doesn’t seem to have as big a problem as other entities.
 That’s important.
 We know that Roblox is a leading contender for turning into the metaverse because it has the users — 36 million a day.
 But the real test is whether the brands will come and make that metaverse as lucrative as other places where the brands show up, like luxury malls.

-And FYI, we’ve got a panel on Brands and the Metaverse at our GamesBeat Summit 2021 event on April 28-29.
+And FYI, we’ve got a panel on Brands and the Metaverse at our GamesBeat Summit 2021 event on April 28 and April 29.
 Kudos for Steven Augustine of Intel for planting that thought in my brain months ago.

 I feel like the momentum for the metaverse is only getting stronger, and it is embedding itself in our brains as a kind of Holy Grail — or some other lost treasure in other cultures — that we must find in order to reach our ultimate goals.